JamesWall-hub/echo-chamber/feedback.md

 ### Individual Article / Comments

 - [ ] Can vote a maximum of once in either direction per page load

-## Error Handling

-- [ ] Bad url
-- [ ] Bad article id in url
-- [ ] Post comment: No text in comment body
-- [ ] Post new article gives "article posted" with no details filled in
-- [ ] Update user fails but gives positive feedback
-- [ ] Make sure _every_ network request has a `.catch` block which acts to indicate to the user when something has gone wrong

 ## Code